-Date: August 22, 2022
+Date: August 10, 2023

+Course Title The Media and Contemporary Issues in Japan (MACIJ)

+Course Code SOZ201

+Instructor Robert Gilhooly

+Class Period 2 nd Period (10:55-12:35)

+Course Format In-Person

+Language of Instruction English

-Course Title The Media and Contemporary Issues in Japan (MACIJ) Instructor Robert Gilhooly Class Period 9:00~10:40 Course Format (ex. real-time, on-demand) Via remote learning, real-time Course Description The Internet in general and social media in particular have become significant engines for alternative sources of news, often usurping conventional media outlets due to the immediacy that is inherent in new media.
+Course Description The Internet in general and social media in particular have become significant engines for alternative sources of news, often usurping conventional media outlets due to the immediacy that is inherent in new media.
 A perennial problem for the consumer is determining which media is providing reliable, trustworthy information, not least of all in an era when prominent figures in authority are accusing even the most respected news outlets of spreading "fake news" and then using social media to convey their own version of "the truth."
 This is particularly problematic when issues that directly impact society are brought under scrutiny.
 On the other hand, conventional media are often held hostage by the masters of industry - i.e. their advertisers - who can have, and have had, an impact on the way certain issues are covered and relayed to the public.
 Indeed, consumers in Japan are faced with a conundrum that differs to many other countries.
 Unlike their counterparts overseas, many of Japan's main media outlets are often viewed as lacking a clear voice, avoiding controversy in favor of appearing impartial.
 What's more, its journalists are kept in line via a restrictive "press club" system.
 Thus, despite a wide range of controversial social issues in Japan - from the country's nuclear energy policy and discrimination against "low caste" burakumin to revisions of the Constitution and the continuation of capital punishment - the perception is of a media that, at best, aims for neutrality and at worst seems to toe the government line.
 This ultimately means that views expressed by new media (sometimes in the form of Western news sources that have a Japanese presence online) can appear to stand in stark contrast to those expressed by conventional Japanese outlets.
 Nonetheless, the influence of Japan's media continues to be strong - for example, its newspaper circulation figures, while falling, remain considerably higher than many other countries around the world.
 This course will look at a variety of social issues in Japan